DD2480-Group17/assignment4/README.md

 * Even looking up some things about UML to draw UML of the changes done in the project.

 ### 4. configuration and setup

+`Edvin`: 3h 30 min
+* 3h for [SirixDB](https://github.com/sirixdb/sirix).
+Had to update to Java 13 and Gradle 6.
+Set up a docker container, but I never got the docker image to run.
+Some tests worked, but it never finished building
+* 30 min for [Terasology](https://github.com/MovingBlocks/Terasology).
+The Terasology project had a great Gradle setup which could generate IntelliJ config via the command `gradle idea`.
+I had one issue which caused IntelliJ to not find main class path.
+I needed to run the code via IntelliJ however to debug it in debug mode.
+I solved it by using the `Rebuild Project` action.

 `Marcus`:
 * 7h, alot of projects where attempted which are listed bellow: